 Statement of Historical Performance

-Since 1999 Thaistocks.com has published well more than 2 dozen model portfolios for our members.
+Since 1999 Thaistocks.com has regularly published well more than 2 dozen model portfolios to members.
 The performance adjusted for dividends and other shareholder benefits, is always compared to the SET benchmark index, during the same 6 month time periods.
-I can comfortably claim that, with very few exceptions, the model beat the SET benchmark index by an overall huge margin.
+I can comfortably claim that, with very few exceptions, the model beat the SET benchmark index by an overall huge margin over many years.
 Our long Members are the true witnesses as they followed these portfolios all along.
 Some 98% of members renew year after year.

 Yet, Year 2015 was a challenging one where I did not beat the SET index, the models dropping some -22% vs. the SET index dropping around -14%.
 You can see a graph of the models since year 2003, on the left side of our opening page and as shown in the picture graph here.
 To be fair I did advocate to members raising cash since mid year 2014.